-What Is Hosts File And How To Easily Edit Hosts File On Windows 10
+What Is the Hosts File and How to Edit It on Windows 10

-The computer file hosts is an operating system file that maps hostnames to IP addresses.
-It is a plain text file.
-Originally a file named HOSTS.TXT was manually maintained and made available via file sharing by Stanford Research Institute for the ARPANET membership, containing the hostnames and address of hosts as contributed for inclusion by member organizations.
-In modern operating systems, the hosts file remains an alternative name resolution mechanism, configurable often as part of facilities such as the Name Service Switch as either the primary method or as a fallback method.
+The hosts file is a plain text (.TXT) file.
+In modern operating systems, the hosts file is an alternative name resolution mechanism, often configurable as part of facilities such as the Name Service Switch as either the primary method or a fallback method.

 Table of Contents: